-On February 27, 2011, Mr. Shore was granted options that currently represent the right to acquire up to 365,223 shares of our common stock at an exercise price of \$1.23 per share.
+On February 27, 2011, Mr. Shore was granted options that currently represent the right to acquire up to 91,306 shares of our common stock at an exercise price of \$4.92 per share.
 This award was part of the initial package negotiated with Mr. Shore in connection with his hiring in November 2010.
 The number of shares for which such award was exercisable and the exercise price were originally set forth in Mr. Shore's employment agreement and related to shares of InspireMD Ltd. The per share price was determined based on the price at which InspireMD Ltd. had most recently raised capital.
 The option was converted into an option to acquire the current number of shares at the current exercise price through the share exchange transactions.
 The options vest on an annual basis over three years.
 The options had a fair market value of \$260,554 as of February 27, 2011.
 In determining to grant Mr. Shore a significant portion of his compensation in the form of options, our board of directors believed that it was important to give Mr. Shore an equity interest in us.
-Providing Mr. Shore with an equity stake was viewed by our board as important, as Mr. Shore, Mr. Paz and our board of directors considered the need to provide Mr. Shore with a compensation package that was sufficient to attract him to accept employment with us, given that his base salary was believed to be relatively low for his position, and the desire to provide Mr. Shore to share in our future on financial growth and the benefits of the share exchange and our becoming a U.S. public company.
+Providing Mr. Shore with an equity stake was viewed by our board as important, as Mr. Shore previously did not hold any such stake in us, as opposed to Mr. Paz and Dr. Holzer.
+In determining the number of shares to award to Mr. Shore, Mr. Paz and our board of directors considered the need to provide Mr. Shore with a compensation package that was sufficient to attract him to accept employment with us, given that his base salary was believed to be relatively low for his position, and the desire to provide Mr. Shore with an equity position in our company that was significant enough to align his objectives with those of our stockholders and allow Mr. Shore to share in our future on financial growth and the benefits of the share exchange and our becoming a U.S. public company.

-On May 20, 2011, Mr. Shore was awarded a warrant to purchase 3,000 shares of our common stock at an exercise price of \$1.80 per share as a bonus payment for his work performed in connection with our share exchange transactions.
+On May 20, 2011, Mr. Shore was awarded a warrant to purchase 750 shares of our common stock at an exercise price of \$7.20 per share as a bonus payment for his work performed in connection with our share exchange transactions.
 The warrant had a fair market value of \$5,266 and vested immediately.
 The award was given in recognition of Mr. Shore's extraordinary efforts related to our private placement transaction on March 31, 2011.

-On May 25, 2012, Mr. Shore was granted options to acquire up to 300,000 shares of our common stock at an exercise price of \$0.80 per share.
+On May 25, 2012, Mr. Shore was granted options to acquire up to 75,000 shares of our common stock at an exercise price of \$3.20 per share.
 The options vest on an annual basis over three years.
 The options had a fair market value of \$139,499 as of May 25, 2012.
 The award was given in recognition of Mr. Shore's past contributions, to increase Mr. Shore's equity stake in us in order to further align Mr. Shore's objectives with those of our stockholders and allow him to share in our future financial growth and to compensate for Mr. Shore's relatively low salary for his position.